luizpvas/explicit/README.md

 end
 ```

-To test your endpoints, call `fetch(request, params)` and write assertions
+To test your controller, call `fetch(request, params)` and write assertions
 against the response.
 If the endpoint sends a response that does not match
-expected spec the test fails with `Schemax::InvalidResponseError`.
+expected spec the test fails with `Schemax::Request::InvalidResponseError`.

 The response object has a `status`, an integer value for the http status, and
 `data`, a hash with the response data.